Introduction

 The sources page provides an overview of all connected data sources to the Actuals platform.
-At the top of the table listing all sources it is possible to filter the sources on a specific type, by default all sources are shown.
 At the top right of the page it is possible to use the magnifying glass to search for a specific source by description and to add a new source by clicking the button.
 Apart from the description, the status for each source is shown as well.
 When data for a source is being collected, the status is Live.
 For some source the data for that source is populated by collecting data from another source.
 In that case the status is “Processed by other source”.
 This also means that the source cannot be changed as there is no source data to configure.
-Every live source has 3 action buttons (from left to right): uploading a file, editing the source and viewing the processing details.
+Every live source has multiple action buttons (from left to right): uploading a file, editing the source and viewing the processing details.
 Editing the source uses mostly the same wizard/setup as adding a new source, hence we will explain both at the same time.

 Image without caption